PVirie/aknowthai/README.md

 ## Project structure

-1. run src/train.py to train
+1. run python src/train.py to train
-2. run src/test.py to test
+2. run python src/test.py to test

 ## New fonts

-1. Fix gen.py so that the print fits the images
+1. Edit gen.py so that the print fits the images
+	- Read the script.

 ## License

 MIT

-**Free Software, Hell Yeah!**
+**That means free software.**